Shop and Save on New York State Health Insurance

 Jul 9th, 2012

-Aspartame had been linked to Migraines, weight gain, nausea, vision problems, dizziness, muscle spasms, fatigue, breathing difficulties, anxiety attacks, vertigo, heart palpitations, vertigo and memory loss among others.
+Aspartame has been linked to Migraines, weight gain, nausea, vision problems, dizziness, muscle spasms, fatigue, breathing difficulties, anxiety attacks, vertigo, heart palpitations, vertigo, and memory loss among others.

 However, the FDA has defended aspartame saying there is no clear and concrete evidence pointing to aspartame as the reason for causing the health problems mentioned.
 They further indicated that aspartame is “one of the most thoroughly tested and studied food additives the agency has ever approved”.
 They believe that the negative claims are nothing more than a highly publicized smear campaign.
 They assert that the smear campaign was only initiated by one person who spread the word through mass email.